Karsyz/lptemp/README.md

 # React Tailwind Template

-This is a vite/react/tailwind base project all ready for you to hit the ground running.
+This repo is a template for building out landing pages.

 # Install